machristie/blog/notes/git_client_setup.md

 As a Mercurial refugee, I got used to `hg serve` so I like to have a web view.

 Haven't tried doing this on Windows yet.

+## push.default

+Set `push.default` to simple:

+    git config --global push.default simple

+This setting affects what happens when you do a `git push` without specifing a remote or branch to push.
+With *simple* git will push the current branch to the upstream tracked branch.
+This mode also is the new default in Git 2.0.

+## merge.defaultToUpstream

+Set `merge.defaultToUpstream` to true

+    git config --global merge.defaultToUpstream true

+This setting affects what happens when you do a `git merge` without specifying a branch to merge from.
+With this set to true, git will merge in changes from the upstream remote tracking branch, which is generally what you want.

 [1]: http://stackoverflow.com/questions/4737381/git-editor-not-working-with-macvim
 [2]: http://gitcredentialstore.codeplex.com/